Pitmairen/selection-search/README.md

 ## Changelog

+*0.9.8*
+- Remove search engine icon source that no longer works (faviconkit).
+This could in some cases cause a blank icon to get loaded.

 *0.9.7*
 - Improve support for IME input in toolbar popup (See issue #173)
 - Change to use a html class to shown/hidden the popup menu to make it easier to override